angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Signal Forms use the `schema()` function to define validation rules.
 Angular comes with some very common rules by default, such as `required` and `minLength`.
-The provided `fieldPath` parameter allows us to navigate through the form structure and apply validation rules to specific fields.
+The provided `schemaPath` parameter allows us to navigate through the form structure and apply validation rules to specific fields.

 ```typescript
 import {